-In 2016 Attwood completed a PhD in Art at Curtin University, and in 2019 completed the SOMA Summer program, SOMA, Mexico City.
-He has participated in numerous solo and group exhibitions nationally and internationally in institutional, commercial, artist-run, online and offsite settings.
+In 2016 Attwood received a PhD from Curtin University, and in 2019 completed the SOMA Summer program, SOMA, Mexico City.
+He has exhibited his work nationally and internationally, and his work is held in Australian public collections, including Artbank and Art Gallery of Western Australia.

-Attwood runs the project space Disneyland Paris, and is the co-editor of the book The Art of Laziness: Contemporary Art and Post-work Politics (Art + Australia, 2020).
+Alongside his studio practice Attwood directs the independent project space Disneyland Paris, and is co-editor of the book The Art of Laziness: Contemporary Art and Post-work Politics (Art + Australia, 2020).
 He acknowledges the Whadjuk people of the Noongar nation as the traditional custodians of the land on which he lives and works.

 CV